How to Create Your Buyer Persona [live webinar transcript]

 Agreed.
 You could take a look at the IT person and know they’re going to be very, very concerned about security, longevity, and stability because they don’t want anything to go wrong; because it could mean their job.
 Then take a look at somebody in finance and they’re making sure they’re getting the best value for the money.
 Quite often they’re looking at the lowest dollar or the biggest bang for the money, and the security thing versus the budget thing; they might not jibe at all.

 Quite often what we’ll do, is go to each one and find out what their needs are.
-What rules they follow, including their thoughts, fears, the whole thing.
+What rules do they follow, including their thoughts, fears, and the whole thing?
 The best understanding possible so that we can create a tailored conversation to have with each of them.

 A colleague of mine – Marty Tascona – talks about this as conversational fluency.
 Meaning adapting your conversation based on who you’re talking to.
 Not to change the nature of your conversation, but to acknowledge that persona’s role and needs.
 We can do that, of course, through content.
 Ultimately the idea is the more you know the better.